4 Black men killed by Philly police and the officers who haven’t yet faced a jury

 Plowden was unarmed.

-Ruch was fired from the force in 2018 and is charged with third-degree murder, voluntary manslaughter, and posession of an instrument of crime.
+Ruch was fired from the force in 2018 and is charged with third-degree murder, voluntary manslaughter, and possession of an instrument of crime.

 The DA’s Office initially charged Ruch with first-degree murder, but later decided not to pursue it at trial.
 Prosecutors have not explained why.